 A. Drone Racing

-Drone racing is a sport in which human pilots fly their drone at high speed through racing gates, guided only by live video-stream from the drone’s FPV camera [23 - Kaufmann 2018].
+Drone racing is a sport in which human pilots fly their drone at high speed through racing gates, guided only by live video-stream from the drone’s FPV camera [23].
 There are numerous difficult technical challenges in developing autonomous racing drones, and of which this work will address the challenge of optimal real-world navigation of simulation model.
 Related works that tackled key technical challenges of autonomous drone navigation are presented.

-Finishing a racing course in the shortest amount of time requires highly accurate estimation of the drone’s state.
-This approach involves the drone tracking an existing trajectory that passes through the racing gates.

 B. Vision-Based Drone Navigation

-Vision-based autonomous drone navigation is characterized by its primary use of visual sensors such as monocular cameras and stereo cameras [24 - Lu 2018].
-Vision-based drone, like all mobile robots, has a typical architecture that comprises perception systems to detect surroundings, localization and mapping systems to know its states and the environment, path planning systems to chart the route, and motor control systems to move the robot [25 – Badue 2019].
+Vision-based autonomous drone navigation is characterized by its primary use of visual sensors such as monocular cameras and stereo cameras [24].
+Vision-based drone, like all mobile robots, has a typical architecture that comprises perception systems to detect surroundings, localization and mapping systems to know its states and the environment, path planning systems to chart the route, and motor control systems to move the robot [25].
 Due to visual sensor’s ability to offer user a tremendous amount of information, the extraction of the features being observed in relation to the drone for determining positioning information is not a simple task.

 Because of limitations to of the payload of the drone, it is can be impractical for some small drones to be outfitted with multiple sensors.
-Therefore, a more general approach of enhancing the drone’s environmental perception ability, instead of obtaining better pose estimation by multiple sensor data fusion is needed [26 - Shen 2014].
+Therefore, a more general approach of enhancing the drone’s environmental perception ability, instead of obtaining better pose estimation by multiple sensor data fusion is needed [26].
 Monocular cameras are especially suited for applications where compactness and minimum weight are critical.
 In addition to that, lower price and flexible deployment make them a good option for drones.

 C. Representation Learning of State for Navigation Policy

-State representation learning focuses on extracting abstract and compact features from data in environment where the action of an agent affects said environment [27 – Lesort 2018].
+State representation learning focuses on extracting abstract and compact features from data in environment where the action of an agent affects said environment [27].
 The resultant features need to be encoded with essential information required for the task, and to disregard irrelevant data.
-Training on a compact set of informationally rich features permits more efficient learning of navigation policies, compared with doing so using the raw sensory data [28 – Munk 2016].
+Training on a compact set of informationally rich features permits more efficient learning of navigation policies, compared with doing so using the raw sensory data [28].

-Adversarial networks were used for the learning of state representations [29 – Chen 2016].
+Adversarial networks were used for the learning of state representations [29].
 The GAN-based state representation learning framework is an alternative approach to VAE-based ones.
-There is a perception in the literature of GAN-based framework being less suitable for state representation learning because they were slower and harder to train compared with their VAE counterparts [30 – Lin 2020] [32 – Chen 2018] [33 - Kim].
-Other issues concerning the GAN-based approach were training instability and the requirement for having a priori knowledge of the data [341 - Higgins].
-VAE-based framework, however, was more effective at extracting useful representations of data [35 – Lee 2020].
+There is a perception in the literature of GAN-based framework being less suitable for state representation learning because they were slower and harder to train compared with their VAE counterparts [30] [31] [32] [33].
+Other issues concerning the GAN-based approach were training instability and the requirement for having a priori knowledge of the data [34].
+VAE-based framework, however, was more effective at extracting useful representations of data [35].